The Complete Guide to Local SEO

 To create a Google MyBusiness listing, head over to this page and follow the steps.
 During the account creation process, keep these tips in mind:

 - Make the NAP Consistent.
 The business name, address, and phone number on your Google MyBusiness account should be the exact same as those found in your website and local citation sources such as Yelp.
 A local phone number is best, but a 1-800 or mobile number will do if you don’t have one.
+Not only do inconsistent citations hurt their chances of ranking on local search results, but it also makes it easier for users to become paying customers.
+For instance, restaurant owners need to update and verify their information on business listings as part of a holistic local SEO for restaurants.
+Simply providing directions, operating hours, or contact information will let these users know how they can avail of their products or services.

 - Fill All Applicable Fields.
 It’s not just your NAP that matters.
 Operating hours, availability during weekends, activities during holidays and other details also matter.